Tagninolpi/jeu_lehna_temp/README.md

 - value_to_class(v, thresholds): converts a continuous value into a discrete class
 - set_value(nb_class): generates a quality value according to the Beta distribution and transforms it into a class

+#### encounter(ids, seed=None, avoid=None)
+Creates random player pairs for each simulation round.
+The avoid argument prevents the same pairs from forming again from one round to the next, thus simulating the diversity of interactions in a real population.

+#### create_players(classe, nb_p)
+Generates a list of Player objects, each receiving a random value according to the specified class distribution.

+#### test_2(pl, cls=10)
+A test function that simulates multiple rounds of interaction.
+In each iteration, players are paired into new pairs, repeating a cycle of observation or courtship before evaluating new partners.

+## Links with the biological model

+The code is based on a behavioral evolution model inspired by mate-choice behavior in nature:

+- Individual quality values ​​follow a Beta distribution, commonly used to model biological traits normalized between 0 and 1 (e.g., attractiveness, health, or reproductive success).
+- Value classes allow individuals to be grouped into comparable categories, limiting the excessive heterogeneity observed in a natural population.
+- Successive random pairings simulate encounters between individuals during a breeding season.
+- Future stages of the model will include the courtship phase (period of mutual evaluation) and the transition to mating (reproduction), based on probabilities derived from a sigmoid function describing the dynamics of decision-making over time.

+Thus, this simple simulation forms the mathematical and algorithmic basis of the future interactive game, where human behaviors will be observed to test hypotheses about adaptive emotional biases.

 ## Getting started